JavachipMom/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference between the two is that `.forEach` calls a function for each element in the array while `.map` does the same thing BUT it creates a new array from calling the function..

 2. What is the difference between a function and a method?

+A function is a set of instructions that are given a name so that when called or invoked, it executes the blocks of code, while a method IS a function that is stored as object properties..

 3. What is closure?

+A closure is a function that can access outside variables from the global scope inside of it's local scope to execute..

 4. Describe the four rules of the 'this' keyword.

+Well the first rule of the 'this' keyword is that we know it is a pronoun to use in place of an object giving it context in which the practice is binding it..
+There is global binding which means that the value of the 'this' keyword will be the window or console.
+Whenever a function is called by the preceding dot notation the object left of it gets the 'this' which is implicit binding.
+New binding of the 'this' is whenever a constructor function is used, 'this' refers to the specific instance of the object that is created and returned by the contructor function.
+And last, whenever `call()` or `apply()` methods are used it is called explicit binding..

 5. Why do we need super() in an extended class?

 ## Project Set up